glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 5. Add the salt to digest B.

-6. Add the password to digest B, again.
+6. Add the password to digest B.

 7. Finish MD5 digest B.

+..

 8. Start MD5 digest A.

 9. Add the password to digest A.

-.. _md5-crypt-constant-insertion:

 10. Add the constant string ``$1$`` to digest A.